 - close proximity with other members of the team

 Tour leaders and guides have reviewed their planned tours, and may have changed some of their plans as a result to help reduce risks.
-Advice is available for members and leaders on Club tours.
+COVID-19 advice is available for members and leaders on Club tours.
 In summary, the Club and its officers would suggest:

 - Be honest and upfront about your own health.
 Please tell the Tour Leader if you display any COVID-19 symptoms or have come into contact with anyone displaying such symptoms in the 10 days prior to start of the tour, with the understanding that this may result in not being able to take their place on the tour.